Questions and Answers about Antibiotics in Chicken Production

 Several scientific, peer-reviewed risk assessments (that measure what does happen) demonstrate that resistance that is emerging in animals and transferring to humans does not happen in measurable amounts, if at all.¹

-Still, chicken producers are phasing out subtherapeutic or “growth uses” of antibiotics important to treating humans.
+Still, chicken producers have phased out subtherapeutic or “growth uses” of antibiotics important to treating humans.

 It is important to note that antibiotic resistance is a characteristic of bacteria, not chickens or people.
 So, what can transfer between people and animals are antibiotic resistant bacteria, not antibiotic resistance.
 Antibiotic resistance is a universal phenomenon in bacteria.
 To say that an antibiotic resistant strain of bacteria was isolated from a person or flock is almost meaningless.
 Rather, it is normal, regardless of antibiotic use.